Alveo/pyalveo/readme.md

 **ItemGroup**

 Represents an ordered list of HCSvLab items.
 Essentially behaves like a List of item URLs.
-Get an individual item as an Item object with <code>get_item()</code>.
+Get an individual item as an Item object with ``get_item()``.
 Supports addition (union), subtraction (relative complement), and intersection, equality-checking, iteration, length inspection, indexing, and membership checking:

 ```py
 ig1 = client.search_metadata('componentName:digits AND prompt:nine')